Owuraku Ampofo: Early life and education

 Owuraku Ampofo was born on October 9, 1996 in Ghana.
 He is Akan and grew up in Koforidua, a city in the Eastern Region of Ghana.
 From 2009 to 2011, Ampofo attended Faith Montessori School for his general studies.
-He studied journalism at Ashesi University.
-He earned a Computer Science bachelor's degree from the esteemed Ashesi University.
+He earned a bachelor’s degree in Computer Science at the esteemed Ashesi University.
 He is also an alumnus of Presbyterian Boys' Secondary School where he had his high school education.

 Career

 During his time in college in 2018, Owuraku started out as a football player, competing for Koans FC in the Ashesi League's third division.
 Before interning and starting his full-time job as a sports journalist at Joy FM (Ghana), he started off writing for sports start-ups like the Ghana Fans blog, Sportskeeda, and others.
 In 2017, he began working there full-time.
 Owuraku resigned from his role as host of Prime Sport at Joy News in 2022 to join TV3 Ghana the same year.
+He is Ghana's Flashscore manager.